montclairstatesecurity/adam/README.md

 # adam
 A.D.A.M. - Automated Disaster Answering Machine

 If you have a problem, just ask A.D.A.M.
+He can answer just about any information security or IT operations related question.

 ```
 λ py adam.py
 Hello, I am A.D.A.M., The Automated Disaster Answering Machine.

 Ask me a question.

-> How do I configure an F5 ASM security profile?
+> All inbound emails are being blocked.
+What do I do?

-Get some coffee and try again.
+Waiting for leadership...

 Do you have another question?
-[Y/N] Y
+[Y/N] y

 Ask me a question.

-> The system isn't recieving emails.
+> I can't remember how to blacklist a DNS address in Infoblox.

-Try reading the documentation.
+Let me run this up the flagpole to management and see what they think.

 Do you have another question?
 [Y/N] y

 Ask me a question.

-> What do I do about my career?
+> Where in the Carbon Black Protection console do I add new banned hashes?

-Get some coffee and try again.
+Security isn't that important, don't worry.

 Do you have another question?
 [Y/N] n